Graduate Catalog 2024-2025

 ABET - Engineering Accreditation Commission of ABET (BS) BS in Civil Engineering, BS in Computer Science, Systems/Scientific Application, BS in Electrical Engineering, BS in Mechanical Engineering

-ACEJMC - Accrediting Council on Education in Journalism and Mass Communications (AB) Bachelor of Arts in Broadcasting, Bachelor of Arts in Visual Journalism and Photography, Bachelor of Arts in Journalism
+ACEJMC - Accrediting Council on Education in Journalism and Mass Communications (AB) Bachelor of Arts in Advertising, Bachelor of Arts in Broadcasting, Bachelor of Arts in Public Relations, Bachelor of Arts in Visual Journalism and Photography, Bachelor of Arts in Journalism

 ACEN - Accreditation Commission for Education in Nursing (ASN) Associate of Science in Nursing